wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 We will focus mainly in the implementation of the priority buffer, the changes made to the agent base code and the changes made to the model.
-I'd suggest the reader to refer to the resources about the segmentree and the implementation (this one and the other) to fully understand the sumtree and mintree data structures.
+I'd suggest the reader to refer to the resources about the segmentree and the implementation (this one and the others as well) to fully understand the sumtree and mintree data structures.
+Some tests of the segmentTree, sumTree and minTree can be found in the [tests.ipynb](https://github.com/wpumacay/DeeprlND-projects/blob/master/project1-navigation/tests.ipynb) notebook at the root of the provided package.

 The key methods in the priority buffer are the [**\_\_init\_\_**](https://github.com/wpumacay/DeeprlND-projects/blob/3bced7f6c4d9fea2439df2ad6c9d8ff7986cb5b8/project1-navigation/navigation/dqn/utils/prioritybuffer.py#L13)
 [**add**](https://github.com/wpumacay/DeeprlND-projects/blob/3bced7f6c4d9fea2439df2ad6c9d8ff7986cb5b8/project1-navigation/navigation/dqn/utils/prioritybuffer.py#L56),